Phase changes of the flow rate in the vertebral artery caused by debranching thoracic endovascular aortic repair: effects of flow path and local vessel stiffness on vertebral arterial pulsation: Materials and Methods

 \subsection{Subjects and measurements}

 This retrospective study was conducted in accordance with the guidelines of the Declaration of Helsinki.
 All experimental protocols were approved by the institutional review board of Osaka University.
 All subjects provided oral and written informed consent to participate in this study.
 A prospective analysis of blood flow in the left and right internal carotid arteries (L/RICA) and the L/RVA in 9 patients before and after dTEVAR was performed between January $2015$ and January $2020$ at Osaka University Hospital, where RAxA-LAxA bypass was performed (see also Figure~\ref{fig:schematics}B).
-A ringed $8$-mm ePTFE graft (FUSION, MAQUET Getinge Group, Japan) was used in all the debranching procedures (see also \citep{Goto2019}).
-Two-dimensional ($2$D) cine phase-contrast data was acquired with $3$T magnetic resonance imaging (MRI) (MR$750$-$3$T, GE Healthcare, Waukesha, WI, USA).
-Validations of the resolution of $3$T MRI have been performed in {\it in vivo} studies, for instance, by~\citet{Calderon-Arnulphi2011} and \citet{Zhao2007}.
-In all patients, MRI was performed within $6$ months prior to the dTEVAR procedure and within $1$ month afterward~\citep{Goto2019}.
+All patients were male, with a mean age of $73.7\pm14.4$ years (standard deviation, SD).
+The characteristics of the enrolled patients are presented in Table~1.
+Note that a magnetic resonance imaging (MRI) confirmed no stenosis in the CoW in preoperative patients.
+A ringed $8$-mm ePTFE graft (FUSION, MAQUET Getinge Group, Japan) was used in all the debranching procedures (see also~\cite{Goto2019}).
+Two-dimensional ($2$D) cine phase-contrast data was acquired with $3$T MRI (MR$750$-$3$T, GE Healthcare, Waukesha, WI, USA).
+Validations of the resolution of $3$T MRI have been performed in {\it in vivo} studies, for instance, by~Calderon-Arnulphi et al.~\cite{Calderon-Arnulphi2011} and Zhao et al.~\cite{Zhao2007}.
+In all patients, MRI was performed within $6$ months prior to the 1dTEVAR procedure and within $1$ month afterward~\cite{Goto2019}.